microsoft/azure-schema-operator/docs/site/content/contributing/create-a-new-release.md

-# Creating a new release of ASO v2
+# Creating a new release of the Azure-Schema-Operator

 1. Go to the [releases](https://github.com/Microsoft/azure-schema-operator/releases) page and draft a new release.
 2. In the tag dropdown, type the name of the new tag you'd like to create (it should match the pattern of previous releases tags, for example: `v1.0.0-alpha.1`).
 The release target should be `main` (the default).